brrradley/brrradley/README.md

 ---
 ### LiteRECORDS
 LiteRECORDS ([literecords.com](https://literecords.com)) started out as a pet project and become my classroom and foundation for learning large-scale web development.
 Since 2010 it's had 4 complete front end design overhauls and over 30 features and services built along the way.
-The community now hosts over 33,000 members worldwide and has an average annual revenue of £6,500.
+The community now hosts over 33,000 members worldwide and doubled it's revenue every year in the first 3 years.
 It was here I began my understanding of JavaScript, PHP and XML with vBulletin hack.
-This project displays the Shoutcast server details from XML, fetches the user details from MySQL database and refreshes the details and online indication with AJAX.

 ---
 ### Special Mentions